BramVanroy/spacy_conll/README.md

 # Parsing to CoNLL with spaCy, spacy-stanza, and spacy-udpipe

-**The last version to support spaCy v2 can be found** [here](<https://github.com/BramVanroy/spacy_conll/tree/v2.1.0>).
- The current version only supports v3.

-This module allows you to parse text into CoNLL-U format\_.
+This module allows you to parse text into CoNLL-U format.
 You can use it as a command line tool, or embed it in your own scripts by adding it as a custom pipeline component to a spaCy, `spacy-stanza`, or `spacy-udpipe` pipeline.
 It also provides an easy-to-use function to quickly initialize a parser as well as a ConllParser class with built-in functionality to parse files or text.